gidyb/phyton/movieFinder/README.md

 ver 2.5 - Metacritic site ratings added.
 All ratings use JSON formatting

-ver 3.0 - Project name changed to 'MovieMaster'.
-Now the script runs periodically and sends an email with all the current top movies and their ratings to a given mailing list
+ver 3.0 - The script runs periodically and sends an email with all the current top movies and their ratings to a given mailing list

 # Requirements